Pyewacket (familiar spirit)

-Hopkins claims he and nine other witnesses saw the first five of these, which appeared in the forms described by the witch.
-Only the first of these was in the form of a cat; the next two were dogs, and the others were a black rabbit and a polecat – so Pyewacket was, presumably, not a cat's name.
-As for the other familiars, Hopkins says only that they were such that "no mortall could invent."
-The incident is described in Hopkins's pamphlet "The Discovery of Witches" (1647).

-In film and fiction
+"Immediately after this Witch confessed severall other Witches, from whom she had her Imps, and named to divers women where their marks were, the number of their Marks, and Imps, and Imps names, as Elemanzer, Pyewacket, Peckin the Crown, Grizzel, Greedigut, &c. which no mortall could invent;"

+In popular culture

-In the Hollywood film Bell, Book and Candle (1958) Pyewacket is the name of the brown sealpoint Siamese cat/familiar of Gillian Holroyd, a witch played by Kim Novak.
+In the Hollywood film Bell, Book and Candle (1958), Pyewacket is the name of the brown sealpoint Siamese cat/familiar of Gillian Holroyd, a witch played by Kim Novak.
 The film was adapted from a 1958 Broadway play that continues to be produced in community theatres.

-In the 1967 children's novel Pyewacket the title character and protagonist is an alley cat.
+In the 1967 children's novel Pyewacket, the title character and protagonist is an alley cat.

-Fantasy author Dianne Sylvan’s “Shadow World” series features a Wiccan character, Stella, whose cat is named Pyewacket after the film.
+Fantasy author Dianne Sylvan's Shadow World series features a Wiccan character, Stella, whose cat is named Pyewacket after the film.

 Pyewacket is a 2017 horror film.

+Pyewackett (with two T's) is the name of a folk band who released several albums in the 1980s.

+In Peter Swanson's Henry Kimball book series, Kimball's cat is named Pyewackett.

+In Death at a Dive Bar, a mystery game by Hunt-a-Killer, the cats of a local woman described as a witch are named Pyewacket and Vinegar Tom.